 Like every university town, Alcalá de Henares has a unique vibe.
 From the 15th to the 17th centuries, Spain’s golden era, the most renowned literates studied in this prestigious university, one of the oldest in Europe.
 Its buildings, such as the Colegio Mayor de San Ildefonso, have extraordinary artistic value.

-How to get to Alcalá de Henares
+How to get there: Alcalá de Henares

 10. Meet the Royals of the Past at San Lorenzo de El Escorial